 # List my public Google+ activities. result = service.activities().list(userId='me', collection='public').execute() tasks = result.get('items', ) for task in tasks: print task['title']

-# Authorize server-to-server interactions from Google Compute Engine. from oauth2client import gce credentials = gce.AppAssertionCredentials( scope='https://www.googleapis.com/auth/devstorage.read_write') http = credentials.authorize(httplib2.Http())
+# Authorize server-to-server interactions from Google Compute Engine. from oauth2client.contrib import gce credentials = gce.AppAssertionCredentials( scope='https://www.googleapis.com/auth/devstorage.read_write') http = credentials.authorize(httplib2.Http())

-# Restrict access to users that have granted access to Calendar information. decorator = appengine.OAuth2DecoratorFromClientSecrets( 'client_secrets.json', scope='https://www.googleapis.com/auth/calendar') class MainHandler(webapp.RequestHandler): @decorator.oauth_required def get(self): http = decorator.http() request = service.events().list(calendarId='primary') ...
+# Restrict access to users who've granted access to Calendar info. decorator = appengine.OAuth2DecoratorFromClientSecrets( 'client_secrets.json', scope='https://www.googleapis.com/auth/calendar') class MainHandler(webapp.RequestHandler): @decorator.oauth_required def get(self): http = decorator.http() request = service.events().list(calendarId='primary')

 $ pip install --upgrade google-api-python-client